markbedell/ClosedXML/docs/features/worksheets.rst

 Moving worksheets
 -----------------
 It is also possible to rearrange the order of the worksheets in the workbook.
-The worksheets will move from original position and will be in a new position, moving other sheets accordingly.
+The worksheets will move from their original position to a new position, moving other sheets accordingly.

 .. code-block:: csharp